A Guide To Growing Okra

 Thomas Jefferson planted this quintessential Southern veggie every year—and you should too!

 Southerners love okra, whether fried, grilled, stewed, or pickled.
-And okra loves the South back.
+And the okra plant loves the South back.
 Native to Africa, this iconic vegetable thrives in our sweltering heat and withstands withering droughts.
 Its candelabra-like stems produce attractive crepe paper blossoms that resemble those of hibiscus or cotton.
 These blooms give rise to the edible seedpods we crave all summer and fall.

 The first rule of harvesting: Don't blink.
 Okra pods form in a flash.
 Check blooming plants every two days or you might miss the perfect picking size for tender pods.
 The second rule: Despite your typical July wardrobe, wear a long-sleeved shirt to reach underneath leaves when cutting off pods.
 Even if the pods are spineless, okra stems are not and will stick it to you.